Gifted and Talented

 The Aranda Primary School approach values and implements:

-- Best teaching practice that embeds higher order thinking across all Key Learning Areas (KLAs).
-This incorporates Bloom's Taxonomy, Six Thinking Hats, Multiple Intelligences, Student Reflection, Problem Solving Strategies, Higher Order Questioning, a risk - taking climate where students can make mistakes and differentiated assessment as part of everyday teaching and learning.
+- Best teaching practice that embeds higher order thinking across all learning areas.
+This incorporates student reflection, problem solving strategies, higher order questioning, a risk-taking climate where students can make mistakes and differentiated assessment as part of everyday teaching and learning.

 - Rich and challenging curriculum which draws heavily on the skills of all teachers in the school, visiting performances, guest teachers and lectures, artists and clinics and accesses the wealth of historical, artistic and natural resources available in the ACT to stimulate and expand student development, learning and interests.